Former Pakistan President Pervez Musharraf passes away

 He was reportedly suffering from amyloidosis, a rare disease caused by a build-up of an abnormal protein called amyloid in organs and tissues throughout the body.

-Earlier in June 2022, Musharraf's family had taken to social media to inform that he is “going through a difficult stage where recovery is not possible”.
+Earlier in June 2022, Musharraf's family rubbished multiple media reports which stated that the former general had passed away.
+They took to social media to inform that he is “going through a difficult stage where recovery is not possible”.

 “He is not on the ventilator.
 Has been hospitalised for the last 3 weeks due to a complication of his ailment (Amyloidosis).
 Going through a difficult stage where recovery is not possible and organs are malfunctioning.
 Pray for ease in his daily living," the family said.